Perspective

 Your individual poster must include the following items:

-- Historically accurate images/pictures (at least 2) [Source it]
+- Five Historically accurate images/pictures (at least 2) [Source it-who what when where]

 - Key Terms (at least 2) [highlight/color to draw attention to]

 - Major Points/Ideas (at least 1) [What are you going to prove?
-Tell/Show the audience/reader why your perspective had it rougher than other social groups.
+Tell the class why your group of persons had it bad during the Great Depression.